epgui/after-effects-utilities/README.md

 For the moment, this repository only has one useful expression: spring-easing.

 ## spring-easing
+Other implementations of spring dynamics I have found are incredibly inefficient, bringing my new macbook pro down to its knees.
+This implements the analytic solution to the energy equations of damped harmonic oscillators, solved for position over time instead of requiring computationally inefficient recursion.

 Simply copy-paste the entire expression wherever a property needs to be springy.
 Leave keyframe interpolation as "linear".

 Example: applying the expression to position keyframes